 Case Study: Alleghenies Broadband Incorporated, Pennsylvania

-Alleghenies Broadband Incorporated (ABI), a non-profit broadband infrastructure development organization, formed as a result of state restrictions placed on municipal broadband.
+Alleghenies Broadband Incorporated (ABI), a non-profit broadband infrastructure development organization, formed in response to state restrictions placed on municipal broadband.
 Pennsylvania Act 120 of 1994 organizes Local Development Districts as local government entities, complete with the aforementioned restrictions on providing service.
-The Southern Alleghenies Planning & Development Commission (SAP&DC) obtained $1.5 million in ARC funding for broadband development, before it realized the project had to undergo a 14-month review process that significantly delayed the project.
+The Southern Alleghenies Planning & Development Commission (SAP&DC) obtained $1.5 million in ARC funding for broadband development before it realized the project had to undergo a 14-month review process that significantly delayed the project.
 With LDDs unable to directly distribute ARC funds to private ISPs for infrastructure development, SAP&DC formed ABI, a non-profit organization able to develop and lease broadband infrastructure to providers.
 As a non-profit, ABI is not subject to the same Pennsylvania municipal regulations as SAP&DC or municipalities.
 In anticipation of growth, ABI completed Competitive Access Provider applications with the Pennsylvania Public Utility Commission for SAP&DC and the surrounding region.

 NC Statutes Chapter 160A, Article 16A

 South Carolina Code Ann. § 58-9-2660